-Billy Nomates is one of those rare and refreshing artists that operates in her own little world.
+She is one of those rare and refreshing artists that operates in her own little world.
 Her music is raw, edgy and truly unique.
-Her live performances are electrifying.
-I am delighted that she answered my bleeps on Skype a few days ago and had a chat with me about all things music and life in general.
+Her live performances are equally electrifying.
+I am delighted that she answered my bleeps on Skype back in early April and had a chat with me about all things music.
 Here is how that went.

 How did Billy Nomates start?
 Have you always been doing music?

 I’ve been in bands and done various bits and pieces since I was sixteen.
 I was in a band in Bristol in my early twenties for a few years.
 Before, I was always involved in projects or bands that weren’t mine and was just either fronting them or playing smaller roles.
 We were always on the fringes, never really took off.
 We had snippets of success but it always seemed to be ruined by someone getting married or breaking a leg.

 I’ve always been involved in music but had a whole year away about two years ago.
 I found myself doing nothing musically, through no fault of my own really.
 Things just hadn’t worked and I had a year of a break.
 I moved down to the south coast and that’s where it started.